-St Boswells Golf Course a scenic and peaceful along the banks of the River Tweed
+St Boswells Golf Club a scenic and peaceful along the banks of the River Tweed

 Minto Golf Course a popular course, on the lower slopes of Minto Hill.
 Facing south over the Teviot Valley, north of Denholm

-The Woll Course at Ashkirk testing and enjoyable for golfers of all abilities!”
+The Woll Golf, Ashkirk is an enjoyable, testing, course for golfers of all abilities!